DrLex0/ThingiverseIssues/README.md

 * Do not try to use animated GIFs as gallery photos.
 They will seem to work initially, but once the servers have finally chewed on the ridiculously large file, it will have been converted to a static JPEG.
 GIF is not suitable for video, period.
 Upload videos to YouTube, and put the link in the description to get a video in the gallery that always works and does not force people to pull in tens of megabytes of very poorly compressed video.
 If you badly want to use a GIF anyway, upload it as an image in a separate section of the Thing description, there it will not be converted and keep working.
 * When creating a new Thing, first prepare all your text offline in a text editor.
 Then copy-paste this into the new Thing page.
 If it fails, then you won’t have lost all your work, just can just try it again.
 * When you remix a Thing, make sure to set a correct license because the site will not do this for you.
 The license of the new Thing must not be less restrictive than the most restrictive license of any of the remix sources.
 For instance, a remix of two Things, one with an “Attribution - Non-Commercial - Share Alike” license and another with an “Attribution” license, must have an “Attribution - Non-Commercial - Share Alike” license.

+## A bit of background

+From what I have heard, Makerbot (or its parent company Stratasys), the company that owns and manages Thingiverse, does not consider it a profitable website.
+Of course it is hard to quantify how sales of 3D printers would be affected if this gigantic repository of free-to-download shared 3D models would disappear, but this lack of interest from their part is the main reason why the amount of maintenance assigned to the site is very minimal.
+Of course this results in very slow responses to issues on the website.

+My impression of what is happening here, is the following.
+I suspect that during management meetings, Thingiverse is treated as some kind of appendix whose usefulness is heavily doubted because the paper pushers do not see concrete revenue figures from it.
+They don't really dare to axe it, so instead they have reduced its resource allocations to the bare minimum.
+Every few months, one or two random Makerbot employees are picked to take a look at this site which they are probably unfamiliar with, and they get a budget of a fixed number of days (hours?) to work on fixing problems.
+They then try to hack some fixes or new features into the probably horrible codebase, and leave behind these hacks to spawn new issues to be ‘solved’ by the next randomly picked persons.
+This is only a guess of mine based on observations from the last 3 years, but I work for a company that makes a product that has a large web-based UI part, and I have some experience and education in recognizing bad development practices without even looking at the code.

+In my opinion, Makerbot should somehow try to get a little bit of visible revenue from the site, be it through a few ads on the main page, such that there is an actual budget for maintaining it.
+This could convince the paper-pushers to allocate more resources to it.